MileHacker Logo

 Holidays and Schedules

 Japan observes numerous public holidays.
-Services may be impacted, and transport can become crowded, especially during major holiday periods.
+Services may be impacted, and transport can become crowded, especially during major vacation times.

 Important Dates to Note

-• New Year (December 29 - January 3): Plan ahead for this busy period.
+• New Year (December 29 - January 3): Prepare in advance for this busy period.

-• The Golden week holidays (late April - early May): Expect crowds and potential closures.
+• Golden Week (late April - the First part of may): Expect crowds and potential closures.

 • Obon (mid-August): Increased domestic travel; check schedules.